User Acceptance Testing (UAT) is a vital step in the successful release of any new software. But why? Why is this one stage so important?

 You don’t want to have to put speed bumps in your website, you don’t want to force people to enter data in a certain way.
-Rather, you want to understand how people enter data, and make the site flexible and friendly for them.
-And this is what UAT accomplishes.
+Rather, you want to understand how people enter data and make the site flexible and friendly for them.
+This is what UAT accomplishes.

 That’s what you want to accomplish with your software.